magic0whi/notebook/contents/git.md

 ## Branch & Remove

-- Create a branch and set its upstream:
+- Create a branch and inherit its upstream:
   ```shell-session
   $ git branch <old-branch> <new-branch>
   ```
-  `-t`, `--track` Set "upstream" tracking for the new branch.
+  `-t`, `--track` Inherit "upstream" tracking for the new branch.
 - Delete a branch:
   ```shell-session
   $ git branch -d/--delete <branch>